swap72/72Laboratories/README.md

 # 🧠 Improve Coding💻👨🏻‍💻🚀 </>

-**Edabit** was my personal favorite, until they switched to a subscription-based plan, some platforms like **CodeSignal** focus on
+**Edabit** was my personal favorite, until they switched to a subscription-based plan.
-developing skills around particular programming languages.

 ---

 ## 🛣️ Suggested Path for Beginners